-These applications will be submitted to the Office of Study Abroad.
-They will be reviewed for nomination by International Admissions Officer in conjunction with the Office of Study Abroad.
-The award will be made from the office of Financial Aid and will be applicable to the Flagler College tuition associated with the travel abroad.
+These applications will be electronically submitted to the Office of Study Abroad.
+They will be reviewed for nomination by the Unger family in conjunction with the Office of Study Abroad.
+The award will be made from the office of Financial Aid and will be applicable to the Flagler College tuition associated with the Faculty-Led travel abroad.

 There are a number of national scholarships that Flagler students can apply to.
 Though these scholarship applications take some work, they are prestigious and generous awards.

 The Benjamin A Gilman Scholarship aims to support US citizen students with financial need.
 Students who have been traditionally underrepresented in study abroad are particularly encouraged to apply.
 To be eligible you must be receiving a Federal Pell Grant and you must be participating in a program that has been approved for credit, is based in one country for more than four weeks in length, and is based in a country that is not Cuba and is not currently listed on the US Department of State’s Travel Warning List.

 The purpose of the Ambassadorial Scholarships program is to further international understanding and relations among people of different countries and cultures.
 Students must apply through their local Rotary club though basic application information and scholarship details are available on the website.

 Boren Scholarships and Fellowships provide unique funding opportunities for U.S. undergraduate and graduate students to study less commonly taught languages in world regions critical to U.S. interests, and underrepresented in study abroad, including Africa, Asia, Central and Eastern Europe, Eurasia, Latin America, and the Middle East.